The telephone killed the telegram. Video killed the radio star. And the internet killed everything.

-There are to create apps that intuitively let users search and discover podcasts more effortlessly, but there hasn’t been an all-encompassing solution.
+There are some initiatives to create apps that intuitively let users search and discover podcasts more effortlessly, but there hasn’t been an all-encompassing solution.
 That will also probably only get harder as the podcast industry becomes more crowded.

 More diverse voices (hopefully)

 There are been many reports done about how the podcasting industry, both in terms of its listeners and creators, has a diversity problem.
 That it’s white and male, well, kind of like myself.

 This isn’t great news for the podcast industry in attracting new listeners, and it isn’t great for creating new podcasts with fresh perspectives.